Biden creates national monuments in Nevada, Texas mountains

 Speaking at a White House summit on conservation action, Biden said the new monuments are among the “natural treasures” that "define our identity as a nation.
 They’re a birthright we have to pass down to generation after generation.''

-Biden designated Avi Kwa Ame (ah-VEE’ kwa-meh), a desert mountain in southern Nevada that Native Americans consider sacred, as a national monument, along with the Castner Range in El Paso, Texas.
+Biden designated Avi Kwa Ame, a desert mountain in southern Nevada that Native Americans consider sacred, as a national monument, along with the Castner Range in El Paso, Texas.
 He also moved to create a national marine sanctuary in U.S. waters around the Pacific Remote Islands.

-Conservation and tribal groups praised Biden's actions, but Nevada's new Republican governor slammed the Avi Kwa Ame monument as "federal confiscation" of Nevada land and "a historic mistake that will cost Nevadans for generations to come."
+Conservation and tribal groups praised Biden's actions, but Nevada's new Republican governor slammed the monument designation as “federal confiscation” of Nevada land and “a historic mistake that will cost Nevadans for generations to come.”

 Gov. Joe Lombardo, who unseated the state’s Democratic governor in November, said the White House did not consult with his administration before moving to block clean-energy projects and other development in his state.
 “This kind of ‘Washington Knows Best’ policy might win plaudits from unaccountable special interests, but it’s going to cost our state jobs and economic opportunity,” Lombardo said in a statement.